BujarMuharemi/XSLT_CityGML2-to-RDF/python-spo/README.md

 ## Stept/Tutorial
 ## Results
+Two datasets were tested with the script.
+For once the SimpleSolid bulding from the previous test and also one building from the Meilding dataset.

 ### Simple Solid test
 First graph, where just the root node was added.
 [First Graph](./graph-images/SimpleSolid_base1_edited.svg) .